|

 work done!
 Others charge for email replies.

-newsgroups.
+forums.
 If you want a direct response from Microsoft, then go to the

 support pages on the Microsoft web site, and look up the support options